hoodiehq/ember-hoodie/README.md

-# Ember-hoodie
+# ember-hoodie

-This addon lets you use the awesome [hoodie](http://hood.ie) project seamlessly with Ember.js
+> Use hoodie seamlessly with Ember.js

 ## Installing